By Mike Foster

 The mystery didn’t set back the construction schedule, however.
 The new multi-purpose green space at the heart of uOttawa’s campus is on track to be ready within weeks.
 With the spring planting of some 50 trees and hundreds of bushes and perennials, this former parking lot will be transformed into a 4,000-square-metre green plaza.
 In late April, a large marquee tent — designed for temporary use during convocations, galas and festivals — will be erected on the site, just in time for the signature event of Alumni Week 2016, Come Together uOttawa!

-Located next to the Social Sciences Building, University Square is a central feature of uOttawa’s Campus Master Plan, which recently won its designers, Urban Strategies Inc., a 2016 National Award of Excellence from the Canadian Society of Landscape Architects.
+Located next to the Social Sciences Building, University Square is a central feature of uOttawa’s Campus Master Plan, which recently won its designers, Urban Strategies Inc., a 2016 National Award of Excellence (PDF 148KB) from the Canadian Society of Landscape Architects.
 The square is a green, pedestrianized zone within the core precinct of the main campus where most teaching, research and socializing takes place.

 Project manager Marc Lacelle says the discovery of the mangled car was a surprise, but Ottawa Police quickly ruled out foul play.
 The car had probably been in the basement of a home bulldozed in the 1970s.

 “Luckily for us, it did not become an episode of CSI,” Lacelle said.
 “The discovery had no effect on our schedule or costs, just a little excitement for one day and something fun to talk about later on.”

 Other surprises were typical of a job in which more than half the work took place underground.
 Much of the wiring, tent anchoring foundations and drainage system required a high level of precision to make sure that all the components fit together, he said.